Musa al-Sadr: Departure to Lebanon

-Musa al-Sadr declined Ayatollah Broujerdi's request to go to Italy as his representative and instead left Qom for Najaf.
+Al-Sadr declined Ayatollah Broujerdi's request to go to Italy as his representative and instead left Qom for Najaf.
 There Ayatollah Muhsin al-Hakim urged him to accept an invitation from their relative Sayed Jafar Sharafeddin to become the leading Shi'a figure in the Southern Lebanese port city of Tyre, succeeding Jafar's father Abdul Hussein Sharif Al Din, who had died in 1957.

-He left Najaf for Tyre in late 1959, as the "emissary" of Ayatollah Broujerdi and Ayatollah Hakim.
-At the request of some clerics, he later made several trips to Iran delivering several lectures such as "Islam is a Religion of Life" and "The World is Ready to Accept the Call of Islam."
+Al-Sadr left Najaf for Tyre in late 1959, as the "emissary" of Ayatollah Broujerdi and Ayatollah Hakim.
+At the request of some clerics, he later made several trips to Iran, delivering several lectures such as "Islam is a Religion of Life" and "The World is Ready to Accept the Call of Islam."
 The latter included presenting his experiences in Lebanon and emphasising the need to work "towards the betterment of Muslims."

-In 1967, Imam al-Sadr traveled to West Africa to get acquainted with the Lebanese community and inspect its affairs and worked to link them to their homeland.
+In 1967, al-Sadr traveled to West Africa to get acquainted with the Lebanese community and inspect its affairs and worked to link them to their homeland.
 He also met with Ivorian President Félix Houphouët-Boigny and Senegalese President Léopold Sédar Senghor and provided symbolic assistance to orphans in Senegal.
 Senghor praised the Imam's gesture, pointing out that he is following his activities with great interest, which had a great influence in spreading the feeling of love and faith among the citizens.

-Al-Sadr, who became known as Imam Musa, quickly became one of the most prominent advocates for the Shia population of Lebanon, a group that was both economically and politically disadvantaged.
+Al-Sadr, who became known as Imam Musa, became one of the most prominent advocates for the Shia population of Lebanon, a group that was both economically and politically disadvantaged.

 "[Al-Sadr] worked tirelessly to improve the lot of his community – to give them a voice, to protect them from the ravages of war and inter communal strife," said Vali Nasr.
 Sadr impressed the Lebanese people "by providing practical assistance," regardless of their sect.
 He was seen as a moderate, demanding that the Maronite Christians relinquish some of their power, but pursuing ecumenism and peaceful relations between the groups.

-In 1969, Imam Musa was appointed the first head of the Supreme Islamic Shia Council (SISC) in Lebanon, (المجلس الإسلامي الشيعي الأعلى) an entity meant to give the Shia more say in government.
+In 1969, al-Sadr was appointed the first head of the Supreme Islamic Shia Council (SISC) in Lebanon, (المجلس الإسلامي الشيعي الأعلى), an entity meant to give the Shia more say in government.
 For the next four years, al-Sadr engaged the leadership of Syrian ‘Alawīs in an attempt to unify their political power with that of the Twelver Shia.
-Although controversial, recognition of the ‘Alawī as Shi'a coreligionists came in July 1973 when he and the ‘Alawī religious leadership successfully appointed an ‘Alawī as an official mufti to the Twelver community.
+Recognition of the ‘Alawī as Shi'a coreligionists came in July 1973 when he and the ‘Alawī religious leadership successfully appointed an ‘Alawī as an official mufti to the Twelver community.